In-Class Library Instruction Sessions

-For new students, [Level 1] and [Level 2] sessions are mainly available during the spring semester.
-[Level 3] is a practical session using databases from Japan and abroad to cover topics that actually come up in the classroom, for reports, etc. Further details will be provided during the application process.
+For new students, Basic]level is mainly available during the spring semester.
+[Advanced] level is a practical session using databases from Japan and abroad to cover topics that actually come up in the classroom, for reports, etc. Further details will be provided during the application process.
 Please select a course level that best suits your students' level of education.
 Individual consultation is provided to determine course content that meets the specific goals of a class, so please discuss this during the application process.

-[Level 1]: How to use the Rikkyo University Library and OPAC (45 minutes or 90 minutes)
+[Basic]: How to use the Rikkyo University Library and READ (45 minutes or 90 minutes)

 The first 45 minutes of this session cover basic techniques on how to use the Rikkyo University Library.
 The second 45 minutes will cover one of two options: " book hunting" or a "library tour."